Last Updated on 22/08/2023

 There are many options available for donating clean used books, children’s toys, electronic items and hobby equipment.
 You’ll want to do an online search to see who needs what in your area.

 Some libraries, schools, and hospitals take book donations.
+This is another great option to get rid of stuff.
 I support a local café bookshop, for example, which is run by and for an integrative organisation for people with disabilities.
 I’m lucky they’re just a few doors down from me.
 It’s easy for me to walk my used books over to them whenever I have a new stack ready to let go.